 The Training Programme Directors (TPDs) for the KSS Deanery is Mr Steve Garnett, based at Eastbourne General Hospital.
-If you wish to contact the TPD, click on their names to send an email
+If you wish to contact the TPD, click here to send an email

 Urology training in the KSS Deanery is provided across the wide region of the counties Kent, Surrey and Sussex.
 We are fortunate enough to have access to some excellent training trusts offering a variety of exposure to sub-specialty interests.
 Brighton also has the advantage of being a teaching hospital, associated with Brighton and Sussex Medical School, as well as having a specialist paediatric hospital, The Royal Alexandra Children’s Hospital.